-One of the functions of the rich, says Dalrymple, is to ‘preserve and increase the beauty of the world’.
+One of the functions of the rich, says Dalrymple, ought to be to

 Take the business mogul Mukesh Ambani and the 27-floor structure he calls home.
 Known as Antilia, it is a version of Xanadu, though a thousand times uglier than the mansion in the Welles film.
 Dalrymple writes:

 When Mr. Ambani built his domestic skyscraper in Bombay I was appalled not by the expenditure (though I had walked through the slums of that city) but by the æsthetic worthlessness of what he had built.

 To spend a billion dollars on a house and

 to detract, slightly, from the beauty of the world is, in a way, an achievement.